Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 * Default: The pose of the camera in the vehicle frame.
 * External: If set to `External` the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.

+Note that if `MoveWorldOrigin` in the settings.json is set to `true` the Unreal coordinates will be moved to be the same origin as the player start location and as such this may effect where the sensor will spawn and which coordinates are returned when `ExternalLocal` is `false`.
 The `simSetCameraPose` sets the pose for the specified camera while taking an input pose as a combination of relative position and a quaternion in NED frame.
 The handy `airsim.to_quaternion()` function allows to convert pitch, roll, yaw to quaternion.
 For example, to set camera-0 to 15-degree pitch while maintaining the same position, you can use:
 ```
 camera_pose = airsim.Pose(airsim.Vector3r(0, 0, 0), airsim.to_quaternion(0.261799, 0, 0))  #PRY in radians